 These concerns, along with a growing recognition that our country’s older citizens need more effective advocacy in Washington, were driving forces in Dan’s 2007 decision to launch AMAC.
 Average, everyday Americans need to be represented by an organization that has their best interest at heart.
 Dan Weber sees AMAC as a way to unite citizens to defend our American way of life.

-Now one million members, AMAC has established itself under Dan Weber’s guidance as just that organization…one that can help keep America strong.
+Now over one million members, AMAC has established itself under Dan Weber’s guidance as just that organization…one that can help keep America strong.

 Rebecca Weber Keiffert